The Peasant Dance: Right side of the painting

 On the right side of the painting, a couple is striding across the festival hand in hand within one another.
 Behind them in the middle ground, there are two other couples running together, hand in hand.
-The bagpiper is expanding his cheeks as he blows into the bagpipe, indicating the intensity of his tunes.
+The bagpiper is expanding his cheeks as he blows into the doedelzak (bagpipe), indicating the intensity of his tunes.
 The rough faces of all the figures painted in this art piece, particularly the large man in the center and those seated around the table, reveal teeth and facial expressions that visually communicate something of the unrefined or primitive quality of the peasant dance.

 Emphasis of the figures in motion

 The complex assembly of the figures on the right leads the beholder through a constellation of arms and legs; the couple's raised clasped hands in the middle ground form an arch that functions to both frame the recessional space below it as well as to echo and point towards the arches of the church in the background.

 To the left of the central peasant dressed in black in the foreground, a second recessional corridor invites the viewer into the fictive space of the painting.
 There is a cascade of faces, beginning with the profile of the central figure, then that of a peasant woman, then a man from the city, finally leading to a smiling jester in the distance.